ucarno/ow-league-tokens/README.md

 3. Start bot.
 4. Done!
 Bot is now working and next time it will remember your username.

+## How to update
+1. Download new release from [releases page](https://github.com/ucarno/ow-league-tokens/releases/latest).
+2. Extract `OverwatchTokenFarmer` directory wherever you want.
+3. Move your `config.json` file from old location to new location.

+## Issues
+Feel free to [create new issue](https://github.com/ucarno/ow-league-tokens/issues/new) if something is not working for you.
+Please note that getting your tokens can take up to 48 hours and getting extra rewards could take even more time.

 ## Command line arguments
-Program can be started without menu using `python main.py nomenu`.
+Program can be started without menu using `python main.py nomenu` command.
 But to do this you need to configure program using menu or use arguments.

 ### Arguments